rotary-genomics/rotary/README.md

 ## Description

+_rotary_ is a collection of utilities (currently in development!) for accurate assembly of circular DNA elements, combined with a scalable snakemake workflow that assembles single microbial genomes, using those utilities, with "best practices".
+The utilities (once finished) are meant to be a modern replacement of the [circlator](https://github.com/sanger-pathogens/circlator) tool, which is now in a frozen development state.
-_rotary_ is a snakemake pipeline that can be used to assemble single microbial genomes using standalone Nanopore data<sup>[1](#Footnotes)</sup> or hybrid Nanopore + short read data.
+_rotary_ can accommodate standalone Nanopore data<sup>[1](#Footnotes)</sup> or hybrid Nanopore + short read data.
 The pipeline performs short read qc, short read decontamination, long read QC, assembly, end repair, polishing, contig rotation, and genome annotation.

-### Some advantages of using _rotary_:
+### Some advantages of using the _rotary_ assembly workflow:

 - All databases auto-install, so you can start analyzing genomes reproducibly with limited effort!
 - Snakemake checkpointing allows you to restart a failed run from where you left off
+- Multiple genomes can be analyzed in parallel in high throughput
 - Circularization is handled fairly carefully.
 Unlike the defaults in most pipelines, _rotary_ fixes the [short gap region](https://github.com/fenderglass/Flye/issues/315#issuecomment-720679812) that can occur at the ends of circular contigs produced by Flye.
 It also polishes the circular contigs in two